Bijan-K/AI-Tech-Checkpoint/README.md

 # Collection of AI Tech

 As there are better and better models coming out everyday, I made this list to atleast have a general grasp on it.
-This list,also, will always be outdated. :thumbsup:
+Also with the speed AI is progressing this list will always be outdated. :thumbsup:

-This is a concise mostly personal collection of __the best__ AI technologies & researches that I have came accross, which probably isn't much.
+This is a concise mostly personal collection of __the best__ AI technologies & researches that I have came accross.

-Disclaimer:
 This list does not endorse anything or is competing with any other List.
 It simply wishes to be informative(for myself mostly).
 Also a lot of the information gathered here was extracted from the Bycloud youtube channel(the G.O.A.T. on this topic).
 [Definitely check out his YT channel](https://www.youtube.com/@bycloudAI).